 Its been a full 6 weeks now since I swapped to a vegan diet, and in honesty, I feel like everyday my eyes are being opened to new meal ideas, new ways to get flavour into food, and new ways to cook.
 Part of this learning curve, has been trying new things in restaurants.
 So many restaurants have embraced veganuary, and are offering a vegan menu.
-Lebanese chain, Comptoir Libanais is one of these.
+I was excited to get an invite about the vegan menu at Comptoir Libanais.
+Lebanese chain, Comptoir Libanais is somewhere i did not know well, so I was excited.
 Welcoming and brightly coloured interiors entice you in, and rose and mint tea was poured as soon as we sat down.
 I think I’m going to like it here…….

 I have never been in a Lebanese restaurant, so was excited to see what they had on offer.
 If you have been in a Comptoir Libanais, you may already know about their back story.
 I didn’t so I was so interested to hear all about it.
 The chain’s blueprint is brightly coloured decor, simple tables and chairs, and lots of Lebanese inspired items for sale, giving the feel of a middle eastern souk.
 Comptoir Libanais means “Lebanese counter”, the idea for the name being that the food would be simple, casual, and no fuss.
 Beautifully fresh ingredients and healthy dishes, that is exactly what you get.

 The Vegan Taster menu, lunched for veganuary, was a set menu.
 It is 3 courses, and the price is £12.95 pp. I had a look at the standard menu to, and was pleasantly surprised to see that there was a fair bit of vegan food on offer on their usual menu anyway.
-If you like a plant based or vegetarian diet, I would recommend baring this chain in mind as the choices were plentiful.
+If you like a plant based or vegetarian diet, this vegan menu at Comptoir Libanaise is a good one.
+I would recommend baring this chain in mind as the choices were plentiful.
 Our set menu had a choice of two starters, two mains, and a desert.